Amy Nunn, ScD, MS

 Medicine and Behavioral & Social Sciences

 BiographyDr.
-Amy Nunn is an Assistant Professor of Medicine (Research) in the Division of Infectious Diseases at Brown Medical School.
-She currently conducts HIV prevention research related to health disparities and HIV/AIDS, HIV testing, concurrent sexual relationships, and how to best link people living with HIV/AIDS to treatment and care services.
-She has developed innovative community partnerships to address disparities, including engaging clergy and community leaders in HIV testing and awareness campaigns.
-She also developed a door-to-door HIV testing campaign in Southwest Philadelphia in 2012.
+Amy Nunn is an Assistant Professor of Medicine in the Division of Infectious Diseases at Brown Medical School.
+She holds a secondary appointment in Behavioral and Social Sciences at the Brown University School of Public Health.
+She currently conducts HIV prevention research related to health disparities and HIV/AIDS, HIV testing, sexual networks, and how to best link people living with HIV/AIDS to treatment and care services.

 A social scientist by training, Dr. Nunn has worked in several countries and conducted domestic and international research on a variety of health topics, including HIV/AIDS, access to reproductive health services, and family planning.
 Dr. Nunn has also conducted global health policy research that explores how politics, economics and intellectual property rights affect AIDS policy and access to medicines in developing countries.
 She is the author of the book "The Politics and History of AIDS Treatment in Brazil," whose foreword was written by Brazilian President Fernando Cardoso, and which was published in 2009 by Springer.
 She has also written numerous peer-reviewed articles about Brazil's AIDS treatment program.